fiodarsazanavets/aspnet_core_signalr_example/README.md

-# aspnet_core_signalr_example
+# ASP.NET Core SignalR in a nutshell

-A code that is used for the Udemy course ASP.NET Core SignalR in a nutshell
+The code that is used for the [Udemy course ASP.NET Core SignalR in a nutshell](https://www.udemy.com/course/aspnet-core-signalr-in-a-nutshell/).